Southern Caribbean Last Minute Cruise Deals (2023): Last Minute Cruises to the Southern Caribbean - Cruise Critic

 We found you 1 cruise

-Popular Caribbean - Southern cruises often sail to Barbados, Lisbon and Madeira (Funchal) during their cruise itinerary.
-Caribbean - Southern cruises could leave from Baltimore, Fort Lauderdale, Lisbon, Florida and the East Coast.
-Most commonly, Caribbean - Southern cruises sail for 6-9 Days days.
+Popular Caribbean - Southern cruises often sail to Curacao, Fort Lauderdale (Port Everglades), Colon (Cristobal), Cartagena (Colombia) and Half Moon Cay during their cruise itinerary.
+Caribbean - Southern cruises could leave from Fort Lauderdale, Florida and the East Coast.
+Most commonly, Caribbean - Southern cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.